calumgrant/logical/docs/worklist.md

 Problems to solve
 - Ensuring that recursion remains correct
-- Use the delta when evaluating recursion
 - Have a range of optimization options - so we can validate the changes.
 - Avoid reevaluating branches unnecessarily, in recursion and when rules attach to multiple tables.
 - Defining data like `temperature -5.`
-- Detecting negative recursion.
 - Reporting the line number of negative recursion.

 - Use termcap library